C-Ronny/spartacus-store/README.md

 ### Pointers
-- Supabase acts as your backend by handling the database and API, therefore Node.js integration not necessary
+- Supabase acts as your backend by handling the database and providing an API for your Angular frontend to fetch data (don't need to build in Node.js anymore)